-Causeview Impact Designer allows you to create both Impact forms and Impact pages.
+Causeview Impact Designer allows you to create both Impact form and Impact page.
 An Impact form is an online donation form that captures the constituent's donation, contact and payment information, and the form can be embedded onto your organization's web page.
 An Impact page is a web page with the online donation form already embedded, and you can customize the page.

 Similar to Causeview's ActionPage Designer, Causeview Impact Designer Pages gives you the advantage to easily create appeal/organization specific standalone web pages (https secure) with embedded donation forms without getting your web team involved to create a separate web page to host your online donation form.
 For your custom Impact page, you can add introductory text to describe your appeal/organization, define gift allocation (appeal and fund), and assign the display format (vertical or wizard).

 In this article, you will learn how to create a Impact page and all the customization options that are available to you in order to fully tailor the page for your appeal/organizational branding.

 1) On the top navigational bar, go to "Forms & Pages" and select "Pages".

 2) Click on "Create Page" at the top right corner.

 3) New window will appear to prompt you to input a name of the new Impact page.
 Click "OK" once you have entered the name of the new page.

 4) You will be directed to the Page designer interface where you can begin to customize your Impact page.

 5) Before you begin to tailor your page, there are two mandatory actions required.
 You would need to select the donation form you would like the use for this particular page.
 Please note you will only be able to select from your list of published forms.
 Secondly, you need to select the display format of the page; you can select "Vertical Display" which shows the donation form in one-long page format, or you can select the "Wizard Display" which shows the donation form in a multipage format.